Test and live modes

 Token prefixes

-| Mode | Prefix example |
+| Mode | Prefix |

 |---|---|

-test | unch_test_a1b2c3... |
+test | unch_test_… |

-live | unch_live_a1b2c3... |
+live | unch_live_… |

 // app/api/unchurn/token/route.ts

-import { createUnchurnHandler } from '@unchurn.dev/widget/nextjs'
+import { createUnchurnHandler } from '@unchurn.dev/widget/server'

 export const POST = createUnchurnHandler({